6.3 Additional Features

 Figure 6.12: The greeting label decorated with two quick buttons

-Icons are important when designing GUI, Cuis-Smalltalk comes with a few set of icons.
-Explore the icons method category of the Theme class, each of these methods returns a Form to use as an icon in a PluggableButtonMorph.
+Icons are important when designing GUIs.
+Cuis-Smalltalk comes with a few sets of icons.
+Explore the icons method category of the Theme class; each of these methods returns a Form to use as an icon in a PluggableButtonMorph.

 PluggableButtonMorph